Peersyst/frontend-technical-challenge/README.md

 ## Requirements

 * Typescript is mandatory
 * Use the xrpl library to fetch all the necessary data from the XRPL blockchain.
-You can find its documentation [here](https://js.xrpl.org/index.html)
+You can find its documentation [here](https://js.xrpl.org/index.html) and [here](https://xrpl.org/concepts.html)
 * You are allowed to use any library, apart from React
 * You have to implement the Tabs component by yourself
 * The UI has to have a certain level of responsiveness